FreeYourSoul/FreExGraph/README.md

 class MyCustomNode(FreExNode):
   def accept(self, visitor: AbstractVisitor) -> bool:
+    """
-  """ An accept method that will be called for each node visited by the visitor which is passed as parameter."""
+    An accept method that will be called for each node visited by the visitor which is passed as parameter.
+    """
     ...

 ```
 An accept method is provided that return a boolean, if False is returned through the accept method, the visitation stop at that node.